 - Ron Langley, Chair of AASRO’s Human Subjects and Research Compliance Committee, will be attending the Public Responsibility in Medicine and Research (PRIM&R) Conference this December with support from AASRO.
 Ron will share information from this year’s PRIM&R Conference in a session at the Annual Meeting.

 - As noted at our last meeting, thanks to an initiative led by Cindy Bennett (University of Arkansas-Little Rock), AASRO members can obtain a price reduction for a VOXCO (an online and CATI software) license.
 We want to clarify that this discount applies to both new and existing users of VOXCO.
 Please find more information about VOXCO here: www.voxco.com/en/market/social-research.php.

 We also invite you to please consider nominating a colleague for the John M. Kennedy Achievement Award or the John Tarnai Memorial Scholarship.
 The deadline for both nominations is December 15, 2014 and more information can be found at aasro.org/news.

-The JOHN TARNAI MEMORIAL SCHOLARSHIP will be awarded annually to selected staff members of academic survey organizations to cover expenses associated with attending the annual meetings of the American Association for Public Opinion Research (AAPOR) or the International Field Directors and Technologies Conference (IFD&FTC) or both.
+The JOHN TARNAI MEMORIAL SCHOLARSHIP will be awarded annually to selected staff members of academic survey organizations to cover expenses associated with attending the annual meetings of the American Association for Public Opinion Research (AAPOR) or the International Field Directors and Technologies Conference (IFD&TC) or both.

 Nominations for the award will be made by directors of academic survey organizations.
 The nominee should be early in their career, be pursuing a long-term career in survey work, and demonstrate one or more of the following criteria: